snipem/monako/README.md

 ## Design Goals

-* Make it simple and stupid
+* Make it simple and stupid, single binary with no dependencies ✓
-* Git clone existing repositories
+* Git clone existing repositories ✓
-  * Don't attempt to change their structure
+  * Don't attempt to change their structure ✓
-  * Transform all documents below a specific structure
+  * Transform all documents below a specific structure ✓
-* Use Antora like configuration file for main structure
+* Use Antora like configuration file for main structure ✓
-* Support Mermaid
+* Support Mermaid ✓

 ## Features